tiago-rorke/how-to-undo/how_to_undo.md

 _Pause to play with obsidian and learn some more Markdown syntax._

-- Backup `learning-git` to GitHub
+- [STEP 4] Backup `learning-git` to GitHub
 	- Sign up to GitHub, then sign-in in GitHub Desktop (File > Options > Accounts).
 	- Make sure you are in the `main` branch, and select 'Publish Repository' and publish as a private repository.
 	- Access your notes on GitHub via the dashboard.

-- "Food to Fork" - add your own recipe to the repository to share
+- [STEP 5] "Food to Fork" - add your own recipe to the repository to share
 	- https://github.com/tiago-rorke/food-to-fork/
 	- clone the repository from GitHub (File > Clone Repository > URL)
 	- Open as vault in Obsidian, and change the vault settings again.
 (Unfortunately this must be done each time you create or open a new vault).